sebam2k4/sebastiankulig-Jekyll/readme.md

 ## To Do:

+* fixed kramdown formatting on curriculum page.
+Need to use HTML-code for special characters - fix this!
-Change all .html pages to .md and move as much html to _layouts
+* Change all .html pages to .md and move as much html to _layouts
 * Add Web Development courses' progress from my [Repo](https://github.com/sebam2k4/Web-Development-Curriculum)
 * Add this website and to the portfolio
 * Change pages to .md and convert as much html to markdown as possible.
 Use layouts for repeating html.